 Sayles’ film is based on the 1963 book 8 Men Out by Eliot Asinof and does a brilliant job in explaining all the factions involved in throwing the World Series.
 The players are at fault, but they’re hardly the only culprits.
 Owner Charles Comiskey (Clifton James) orders the team flat champagne instead of promised bonuses and sits his star pitcher to keep him from getting one.
 In the time before free agency, the players had little power and barely made a living wage.
-The prospect of making $10,000 to take a dive was very lucrative.
-Unfortunately, there was no incentive for the unsavory figures to actually pay the guys.
-Once they stopped playing on the level, they were doomed and heading towards a bad finish.
+The prospect of making $10,000 to take a dive was lucrative.
+Unfortunately, there was no incentive for the unsavory figures to pay the guys.
+Once they stopped playing on the level, they were doomed.

 The baseball footage captures the excitement of being at the ballpark long before corporations took over the stadiums.
 The actors’ skills aren’t always stellar, but the editing sells them as major league players.
 One of the most convincing is Sweeney as Joe Jackson, who just plays differently.
 He glides along the base paths and through the field like he’s walking on air.
 He’s not a smart guy, but he’s a natural on the field.
 Sweeney and Weaver are the collateral damage to the other players’ actions and guilty by association.
 If knowing about the fix is enough, they’re just as culpable.
 There’s a tragedy in seeing a sport that’s loved by so many tarnished by corruption, yet the personal stakes are even more impactful for these guys.
 Weaver is a shell of a man without baseball and will never be the same.

 The final act of Eight Men Out looks at the investigation and grand jury trial of eight players from the White Sox.
-This is hardly a situation where the big game decides the fate of the team.
+This is hardly a situation where the big game decides their fate.
 Instead, they’re being tried in the court of public opinion right along with the real trial.
 Even when they appear to escape thanks to a high-priced lawyer, their victory is short-lived.
 It’s one thing to survive in their hometown with fans judging them; it’s another to face a stern commissioner looking to make his name.
-It’s an intriguing story that could easily cover three hours of screen time.
+It’s an intriguing story that could easily cover three hours.
 What makes this film so much stronger is the fact that Sayles barely gets to two.
 He keeps the drama centered and doesn’t veer into unnecessary subplots.
 That focus allows us to fill in the gaps and still understand the stakes.
 It remains my favorite baseball film and one of the high points from Sayles’ fine career.

 Note: This review was written as a contribution to the Big League Blogathon organized by Todd Liebenow at Forgotten Films.